FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

-For explainability reasons, when exceed ratio of 0.5 is used, it is recommended for the goal duration sum to be an odd multiple of the full trial durations, so conditional throughput becomes identical to a median of a particular set of forwarding rates.
+For explainability reasons, when exceed ratio of 0.5 is used, it is recommended for the goal duration sum to be an odd multiple of the full trial durations, so Conditional Throughput becomes identical to a median of a particular set of trial forwarding rates.

 The presence of shorter trial results complicates the load classification logic.
 Full details are given later.
 In short, results from short trials may cause a load to be classified as an upper bound.
-This may cause loss inversion, and thus lower the relevant lower bound (below what would classification say when considering full-length trials only).
+This may cause loss inversion, and thus lower the Relevant Lower Bound (below what would classification say when considering full-length trials only).

 For explainability reasons, it is RECOMMENDED users use such configurations